-WILL cover mares and jennies at Mount Vernon the enfuing spring for three guineas the season and two fallings and fix-pence to the groom, for his that anemony was completed to arise in future.
+TX / ILL cover mares and jennies at Mount Vernon VV the enfuing spring for three guineas the season. and two shillings and fix-pence to the groom, for his that anomaly was expected to arise in future.
 A con- care of, and attention to, the semales.
-The first is and might be individual flates was, in these circum- of the most valuable rates in the kingdom of Spain ; stances, held for the purpose of confulting on the tub- the other of the best breed in the island of Malta. vested in congress.
-To the constitution tramed out of in fize fince he covered last featon.
-The KNIGHT that of congress and other new regulations by the con- of MALTA will be five years old this ipring, about vention, the greater part of the individual American fourteen hands high, most beautifully formed for an states were gradually induced to give their assent, ass, and extremely light, active and sprightly comcongress, were general throughout America, though in ferent purposes, but equally valuable; the first, by flow and heavy draught; the other, by his activity and sprightliness for quicker movements.
-The value of mules, on account of their itrength, longevity, hardiness and cheap keeping, is too well known to need description.
+The first is vention of the individual states was, in these circum- of the most valuable rates in the kingdom of Spain; stances, held for the purpose of confulting on the subicances, ment additional powers were necessary to be ROYAL GIFT (now seven years old) has increased vested in congress.
+To the constitution tramed out of in fize fince he covered last scalon.
+The KNIGHT that of congress and other new regulations by the con- of MALTA will be five years old this ipring, about vention, the greater part of the individual American fourteen hands high, most beautifully formed for an states were gradually induced to give their assent. als, and extremely light, active and iprightly comcongress, were general throughout America, though in ferent purposes, but equally valuable; the first, by some of the states, of which Maryland was one, more his weight and great strength, to get mules for the flow and heavy draught; the other, by his activity crisis, Aristides addresses his countrymen, particularly and sprightliness for quicker movements.
+The value the citizens of Maryland, on the great subject of legil- of mules, on account of their itrength, longevity, hardiness and cheap keeping, is too well known to need description.

-The money is to be paid before the marcs or jennies. are taken away, as no accounts will be kept.
+The money is to be paid before the marcs or jennies are taken away, as no accounts will be kept.
 Good pasture, well enclosed, will be provided, at half a dollar per week, for the convenience of those who may incline to leave their mares or jennies, and every reasonable care will be taken of them, but they will not be enfured against theses, escapes or accidents.

 JOHN FAIRFAX, Manager.
-Mount Vernen, March 6, 1789:
+Mount Vernon, March 6, 1789.